cia-labs/Storage-service/docs.md

 # Set the working directory inside the container
 WORKDIR /code

-# Copy the requirements file to the working directory
-COPY ./requirements.txt .

-# Copy the application files to the working directory
+# Copy all files from directory to /code
-COPY ./crud.py /code/
-COPY ./main.py /code/
+COPY . /code

 # Install Python and pip in the Alpine image
 RUN apk --no-cache add python3 py3-pip